 4. Integrate.
 Integration means designing interfaces and bringing system elements together so they work as a whole.
 This requires extensive communication and coordination.

 5. Launch the system.
-Launching the system means running the system and producing outputs to verify that the system does what it was intended to do.
+Launching the system means running the system and producing outputs -- making the system do what it was intended to do.

 6. Assess performance.
 Performance is assessed using figures of merit, technical performance measures, and metrics -- measurement is the key.
 If you cannot measure it, you cannot control it.
 If you cannot control it, you cannot improve it.